IrisShaders/glsl-transformer/docs/overview.md

 As mentioned earlier, the JavaDoc contains detailed information on individual classes and methods.
 However, it doesn't fully discuss the general function and usage of `glsl-transformer` by API consumers.
 This section will attempt to give an overview of how it works.

+The documentation and code examples in it are governed by the same license the rest of the code is also under (GPLv3 with exception).

 The ANTLR4 grammars can be found in `src.main.antlr` and give a helpful overview of how lexing and parsing works.
 Note that the AST will be significantly different from the parsed CST.

 ## Packages